sketchplugins/plugin-directory/README.md

 - [Sketch Style To React Native](https://github.com/futantan/sketch-style-to-react-native), by Tantan Fu: Sketch plugin that copies an element's styles in React Native way directly to your Mac clipboard.
 - [Sketch Styles Generator](https://github.com/lucaorio/sketch-styles-generator), by Luca Orio: Generate hundreds of Sketch Shared Styles in a matter of seconds.
 - [Sketch Swatches](https://github.com/ashung/sketch_swatches), by Ashung Hung: A swatches plugin for Sketch, include Material Design, Open Color, RAL, TOYO, Pantone and more.
-- [Sketch Symbol Importer](https://github.com/sketch-symbol-importer/sketch-symbol-importer), by sketch-symbol-importer: Import symbols from on Sketch file into another.
-Maintains overrides and updates existing symbols in place.
 - [Sketch Symbol Legend](https://github.com/amimagid/sketch-symbol-legend), by WIX Incubator: Legend for your Sketch Symbols.
 - [Sketch Sync](https://sensive.co), by Sensive: Create a collaboration hub for your Sketch files.
 - [Sketch Syntax Highlighter](https://danielguillan.github.io/sketch-syntax-highlighter/), by Daniel Guillan & Javi Sanchez: Automatically highlight the syntax of any code snippet, right within Sketch.